jfxueX/Go/books/local/go-internals/chapter1_assembly_primer/README.md

 arguments can be passed to the callee, and potential return-values passed back to the caller.

-The Go compiler never generates instructions from the PUSH/POP family: the stack is grown or shrunk by respectively decrementing or incrementing the ~virtual~ hardware stack pointer <code>SP</code>.
+The Go compiler never generates instructions from the PUSH/POP family: the stack is grown or shrunk by respectively decrementing or incrementing the ~virtual~ hardware stack pointer `SP`.
 *[UPDATE: We've discussed about this matter in [issue #21: about SP register](https://github.com/teh-cmc/go-internals/issues/21).]*
-> The SP pseudo-register is a virtual stack pointer used to refer to frame-local variables and the arguments being prepared for function calls.
-It points to the top of the local stack frame, so references should use negative offsets in the range &#91;−framesize, 0): x-8(SP), y-4(SP), and so on.
+> The SP pseudo-register is a virtual stack pointer used to refer to frame-local variables and the
+> arguments being prepared for function calls.
+It points to the top of the local stack frame, so
+> references should use negative offsets in the range &#91;−framesize, 0): x-8(SP), y-4(SP), and so on.

 Although the official documentation states that "<i>All user-defined symbols are written as offsets to the pseudo-register FP (arguments and locals)</i>", this is only ever true for hand-written code.